ABOUT ALLAN BORDER FIELD

 Cricket Australia has based its Academy program next to the venue since 2004, with the National Cricket Centre opening in November 2013 to fulfil its role as Cricket Australia’s training and sports science hub.

-Allan Border Field will host Preparation Hub matches for the ICC Women's T20 World Cup, while The Gabba will host four ICC Men's T20 World Cup fixtures.
-Tickets are on sale now!
+Allan Border Field will host five warm-up matches for the ICC Women's T20 World Cup, with hosts Australia facing West Indies on February 15.
+The Gabba will host four ICC Men's T20 World Cup fixtures.
+Tickets for both tournaments are on sale now!